jmhutchison/QGIS-Training-Manual/animal_health/exercise2.rst

 now remove the original, unprojected layers from your map.
 As we have determined that we are only using maps from the areas in Sulawesi Selatan, you no longer need your :kbd:`Sulawesi` layer.

-The option to project 'On the fly' should be turned off.
+The option to project *On the fly* should be turned off.

 Your map should now look something like this:

 .. image:: ../_static/ISIKHNAS/014.png
    :align: center

-Note the 'Coordinate' box shows the units in metres instead of degrees.
+Note the *Coordinate* box shows the units in metres instead of degrees.

 Save your project.